-Canopic Jar with human headed lid, Imsety
+Canopic Jar with human headed lid, Imseti

 Late Period

 One of two jars, presumably from a set of four (see also 25.3.115a, found smashed in the courtyard of Tomb MMA 832.
-Painted on the body are images of Osiris and a mummiform figure with a human head, labeled as the canopic deity Imsety (guardian of the liver).
+Painted on the body are images of Osiris and a mummiform figure with a human head, labeled as the canopic deity Imseti (guardian of the liver).
 Only the striped wig, chin, mouth, and part of the cheek of the human-headed stopper was preserved.

 This image cannot be enlarged, viewed at full screen, or downloaded.